Svancara/FinDogAI/docs/prd.md

 **FR12:** The system shall require team member authentication and identification, storing the team member ID with all operations for audit trail purposes.

-**FR13:** The system shall enable Firestore offline persistence, ensuring all voice and manual flows function without network connectivity, with automatic background sync and visible sync status indicators.
+**FR13:** The system shall enable Firestore offline persistence, ensuring all manual flows function without network connectivity, with automatic background sync and visible sync status indicators.
+Production voice flows require network connectivity; when offline, voice interactions are disabled and the app shall work fully via manual flows; no audio is recorded or queued.

 **FR14:** The system shall generate basic PDF reports for jobs showing: job title, cost breakdown by category, sum of advances, net balance, with email option via device's default mail client.